mccoderpy/discord.py-message-components/docs/intro.rst

             8. Paste the path to the directory containing the FFmpeg binary.
             9. Click :key:`OK` to close all the windows you have opened.

-        .. tab:: Windows 7

-            1. Open the Start Menu.
-            2. Right-click "Computer".
-            3. Click "Properties".
-            4. Click "Advanced system settings".
-            5. Click the "Environment Variables..." button.
-            6. Select the "Path" variable under "System variables".
-            7. Click the "Edit..." button.
-            8. Click the "New" button.
-            9. Paste the path to the directory containing the FFmpeg binary.
-            10. Click "OK" to close all the windows you have opened.

 Installing the developer version
 ---------------------------------